Matthew Stuckings, Immediate Past Musical Director

 Robert has played much tennis, soccer and first grade cricket and his cricket highlights were playing against Keith Miller and watching Don Bradman.

-In the Choir Robert has worked on the blazer sub-committee, provided the pocket inserts, and been the Recorder for the Annual Patron's Award since 2010.
+In the Choir Robert has worked on the blazer sub-committee, provided the pocket inserts, and for 10 years from 2010 was the Recorder for the annual Patron's Award.
+He especially enjoyed the Choir visits to Carnegie Hall and the Royal Festival Hall, and the charity gigs in various NSW country towns.

 In the choir John was cast into the baritone team after singing half a verse of Danny Boy for Colin Slater, the musical director at the time.
 His journey with the Choir has been one of enjoyment through singing and one of inspiration given by the musical directors and the men around him.
-Over nineteen years the highlights, which mostly could only have been experienced by being a member of the Choir, include singing at the Brumbies matches, the memorable first away trip to Cassegraine Winery on the mid north coast, and Anzac Day services at the War Memorial.
-The stand-out gigs have been two performances at the Sydney Opera House, trips to New York (2008) to sing in Carnegie Hall and to London for the Welsh Festival Hall Concert (2012).
+Over two decades the highlights, which mostly could only have been experienced by being a member of the Choir, include singing at the Brumbies matches, the memorable first away trip to Cassegraine Winery on the mid north coast, and Anzac Day services at the War Memorial.
+The stand-out gigs have been two performances at the Sydney Opera House, trips to New York in 2008 to sing in Carnegie Hall and to London in 2012 for the Welsh Festival Hall Concert.

 John and Catherine live in Braddon.
 They have a son, two daughters and seven granddaughters.

 Darryl joined the choir in 2001 and was thrilled to be able to sing with the baritones.
 The other side of the story is that the baritones have never gotten over it.
-Darryl has the important role of being one of the Choir’s doorkeepers collecting fees at practice and ticking everyone off (with a pencil of course).
+For years Darryl had the important role of being one of the Choir's doorkeepers at practices, collecting fees and ticking everyone off (with a pencil of course).

-Darryl moved to Canberra 1967 to take up a position with the Patents Office.
-Over the next 26 years he moved through the ranks to the position of Assistant Commissioner of Patents & Assistant Registrar of Designs.
+Darryl moved to Canberra in 1967 to take up a position with the Patents Office.
+Over the next 26 years he moved through the ranks to the position of Assistant Commissioner of Patents and Assistant Registrar of Designs.

 In his late youth Darryl joined the Parramatta Musical Comedy Company.
 He started in the chorus with a small role in 'Showboat', then in 'Oklahoma' he had a larger role.
-By the time they did 'Music In The Air' & 'Brigadoon' he had principal roles.
-It was while he was with PMCC that he met his wife-to-be the lovely Val Pickering.
+By the time they did 'Music In The Air' and 'Brigadoon' he had principal roles.
+It was while he was with PMCC that he met his wife-to-be, the lovely Val Pickering.

 Darryl has been involved in some interesting and traumatic events.